jhpyle/docassemble/_docs/functions.md

 [Python dictionary].
 Each [`datetime`] object is converted to its `isoformat()`.
 Other objects are converted to `None`.

+If you want the raw [Python] dictionary, you can call `all_variables(simplify=False)`.
+However, you should never save the result of this function to your interview, because then your interview dictionary will double in size.

 # <a name="special responses"></a>Functions for special responses

 ## <a name="message"></a>message()